DanWahlin/Observable-Store/README.md

 1. Create a React application using the `create-react-app` or another option.

-1. Add a service class (you can call it a store if you'd like) that extends ObservableStore<T>.
-Pass the interface or model class that represents the shape of your store data in for T.
+1. Add a store class (you can call it whatever you'd like) that extends ObservableStore<T>.

     ``` javascript
     export class CustomersStore extends ObservableStore {